 Helping you get through life

 Although it's hard to feel sorry for bullies, it might help to understand that happy people don't need to make others feel unhappy or small.
 It's the bullies who have a problem, not the people they target.
+You really aren't on your own - unfortunately bullying is common.
+People get through it, and so will you.
+But it's got to stop.

 The BBC cannot be held responsible for the content of external websites.
 Links policy